joshomak/ATOM-Actuators/README.md

 # ATOM-Actuators

 This repository contains the source code, hardware files, and documentation for two quasi-direct-drive, closed-loop stepper motor actuators I designed and built as part of a robotic arm project during the 2024 winter break.
-From concept to completion, both actuators were designed, manufactured, and assembled in just four days.
+From concept to completion, both actuators were designed, manufactured, and assembled in four days.
 Each actuator is 3D printed and features a unique gearbox design, an AS5600 magnetic encoder for precise position feedback, and is powered by a TMC2209 stepper motor driver controlled via an ESP32-S3 microcontroller.

 ## Hardware